seelangs/seelangs.github.io/index.md

 ### Renewing Your Subscription to SEELANGS
 Your SEELANGS subscription never expires and you will never be asked to renew.
-LISTSERV assumes that if you remain subscribed then you want to remain subscribed.
-However, every three months, LISTSERV will check to see whether you’re still receiving mail at your subscription address.
-If it detects a permanent problem, LISTSERV will automatically remove you from the list.
-Likewise, if SEELANGS mail sent to you starts to bounce back as undeliverable, LISTSERV will check to see whether the problem is permanent.
-If it is, or if more than 200 error messages are received, LISTSERV will remove you from the list.
+IU List assumes that if you remain subscribed then you want to remain subscribed.
+However, if SEELANGS mail sent to you starts to bounce back as undeliverable, IU List will check to see whether the problem is permanent.
+Depending on the nature of the problem and number of errors, IU List may send you a notification or automatically remove you from the list.
 If you should ever find yourself accidentally removed from the list, you may simply resubscribe.

 ## Searching the SEELANGS Archives
 All messages posted to SEELANGS are archived and the archives can be searched by any list member.
 The steering committee is currently working on updating the archiving process and the search protocols that go with it.
 We hope to have these ready for use by summer 2022.